FalkorDB/docs/configuration.md

 ## Setting configuration parameters at run-time (for supported parameters)

-FalkorDB exposes the `GRAPH.CONFIG` endpoint to allowing for the setting and retrieval of configuration parameters at run-time.
+FalkorDB exposes the `GRAPH.CONFIG` command to allowing for the setting and retrieval of configuration parameters at run-time.

 To set the value of a configuration parameter at run-time (for supported parameters), simply run: